DavisPL-Teaching/189c/README.md

 However, I encourage you to update your assignments even after the deadline -- GitHub classroom will allow us to see both the state of the code at the time of the deadline as well as any recent changes.
 At grading time, we may choose to grade the more recent version at our discretion.

-Also, near the end of the quarter, you will be given the opportunity to go back and pick one assignment that you lost points on, and make up the points (up to 50% of the points back).
+Also, near the end of the quarter, you will be given the opportunity to go back and pick one assignment that you missed points on, and make up the points (up to 50% of the points back that you missed).

 ## Disclaimers